 That said, you could at least verify the assumption:

 pragma Compile_Time_Error (Integer'Object_Size /= 32, "Integers expected to be 32 bits"); X : aliased Integer; Y : Bits32 with Address => X'Address;

 That's a vendor-defined pragma so this is not fully portable.
 It isn't an unusual pragma, though, so at least you can probably get the same functionality even if the pragma name varies.

-Let's return, momentarily, to setting the size of entities, but now let's focus on setting the size of objects.
+Now let's return, momentarily, to setting the size of entities, but now let's focus on setting the size of objects.

 We've said that the size of an object is not necessarily the same as the

 size of the object's type.
 The object size won't be smaller, but it

 could be larger.
 Why?
 For a stand-alone object or a parameter, most

 implementations will round the size up to a storage element boundary, or